ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 4. Start the migration

-The username field for the Linux environment will be ‘root’.
-The username field for the Windows environment will be 'SYSTEM'.
+The username field for the Linux environment is ‘root’.
+The username field for the Windows environment is 'SYSTEM'.
 {:note: .note}

-Alternatively, you can use the discovery helper script, which helps with the discovery of virtual machines on the VMWare ESXI Host and also creates corresponding waves on the RMM server.
-The script asks for your vSphere host username and for the IP address of the vSphere to connect to and the API where you discover your On-Prem/Classic VMWare ESXI Host VMs.
+Alternatively, you can use the discovery helper script, which helps with the discovery of virtual machines on the VMware ESXI Host and also creates corresponding waves on the RMM server.
+The script asks for your vSphere host username, for the IP address of the vSphere to connect to, and the API where you discover your On-Prem or Classic VMware ESXI Host VMs.

 `$ ./discoveryTool -s <vSphere> -u <username of the Vspherehost>`